Bearth TV Series Fund

 When the network buys the series, you will get a profit-sharing check, based upon your percentage of the budget .
 In other words, if the fan-fund raised $100,000, and the cost to produce the season was $1 million, then the fan fund would get 10% of the profits from the sale of the series.

 It’s that simple.
 The more you put in, the more you get out, when the series is bought.
 The downside is the series never gets bought, and you lose your money.
 The upside could be phenomenal, based on the revenues of a highly popular series.
+The more people watch the series, the more money we make.
 If you’ve read the books, you already know what we know.
 This is going to be great.

 During fundraising, it is common for the filmmaker to set up an escrow account to hold investor funds.
 The money stays in the escrow account until the filmmaker raises the minimum necessary to produce the film.
 If the filmmaker cannot raise sufficient money within 1 year, the funds in escrow are returned to the investors.
 By depositing money in an escrow account, investors are protected because they know none of their capital will be spent unless and until all the money needed to produce the film has been raised.